Chayadon/Reconstruction_attack_on_DR/README.md

  - **Dataset size** : {(Training, 4,000), (Testing, 500), (Validation, 500)}
  - **Dimensionality reduction method** : Isomap
  - **Known-member set size(S)** : 9
-1. Run `training_data.py` to generate two files: `X_recon.npy` and `y_recon.npy`.
-If you would like to modify the dataset, you can edit the code.
+1. Run `main.py` to start the experiment.
+The program will automatically call `training_data.py` to generate two files: `X_recon.npy` and `y_recon.npy`.
+If you would like to modify the dataset or settings, you can edit the code in `training_data.py`.
       ```bash
-      python training_data.py
-      ```
-2. Run `main.py` to start the experiment.
-      ```bash
       python main.py
       ```
-3. If the code runs successfully, you should receive a result that resemble the following example.
+2. If the code runs successfully, you should receive a result that resembles the following example.
       ```bash
       Training finished
       Mean Squared Error : 0.084983